Review of HIMAP (Healthcare Information Management Association of the Philippines)

 The culture of care is intrinsic in the Filipino people, so much so that the Philippine economy benefits greatly from it.
-This is evidenced by how Filipinos around the world excel in the field of healthcare, but it can also be seen in how the country maintains its position as a preferred destination for healthcare information management services (HIMS).
+This is evidenced by how Filipinos around the world excel in the field of healthcare, but it can also be seen in how the country maintains its position as a preferred destination for Healthcare Information Management Services (HIMS).

-HIMS continues to be one of the top performing and employment-generating sectors of the country’s information technology and business process management (IT-BPM) industry.
-It employs over 120,000 fulltime employees who are involved in managing and processing healthcare data.
+HIMS continues to be one of the top-performing and employment-generating sectors of the country’s information technology and business process management (IT-BPM) industry.
+It employs over 120,000 full-time employees who are involved in managing and processing healthcare data.

-The Healthcare Information Management Association of the Philippines or HIMAP is a collective body that voices the concerns and addresses the needs of this growing and evolving IT-BPM industry sector.
+The Healthcare Information Management Association of the Philippines, or HIMAP, is a collective body that voices the concerns and addresses the needs of this growing and evolving IT-BPM industry sector.

 By adhering to the highest standard of healthcare documentation services in the global market and by helping create an environment where members are empowered to achieve the highest professional standards in the industry, the organization believes that it can contribute to the economic growth of the country.

 Throughout its history, the HIMAP has gone through a lot of changes, particularly in its name.
-The organization was first registered with the Philippine Securities and Exchange Commission in October 16, 2003 under the name Medical Transcription Industry Association of the Philippines, Inc. or MTIAPI.
+The organization was first registered with the Philippine Securities and Exchange Commission on October 16, 2003, under the name Medical Transcription Industry Association of the Philippines, Inc. or MTIAPI.

 As a reflection of the tremendous growth of the industry it represents, MTIAPI changed its name to Healthcare Information Management Outsourcing Association of the Philippines or HIMOAP in August 2010.

 The HIMAP hosts various events and activities that cater to the needs of HIMS centers, training providers, and vendors and suppliers related to the industry.
 These include:

-How to Join HIMAP
+How to join HIMAP